-Six-figures big bonuses were always reserved for the managers in big private companies, but these days the Army offering the same for Green Berets.
-The Army wants them so badly, that they’re willing to pay big money for it.
+Six-figures big bonuses were always reserved for the managers in big private companies, but these days the Army is offering the same for Green Berets.
+The Army wants them so badly that they’re willing to pay big money for it.

 It’s no wonder the Army wants to hold onto these operators— the specialized skills they pick up over the course of their careers are of high value.
 The accession bonus is targeted towards senior non-commissioned officers who go into the Warrant Officer cohort, according to CW5 Jeffrey Burmeister, command chief warrant officer for the Army John F. Kennedy Special Warfare Center and School.

-The $100,000 bonus is for mid-level warrant officers who may be deciding whether or not to continue with their military career.
+The $100,000 bonus is for mid-level warrant officers who may be deciding whether or not to continue with their military careers.

 “These warrants are, generally speaking, mid-level managers with 17 to 19 years of military service getting ready to make a change in their life direction, deciding whether to go over 20 or join the civilian workforce,” Burmeister said.